john-osullivan/groupbot/README.md

 - Members (One to Many)
 - By-Line (String)
 - Description (Long String)
-- Roles (One to Many)
+- Roles (One to Many
 - Tasks (One to Many)

+It also inherits things from relationship backrefs, like:
+- 'bonds'
+-

 ### Bonds
 Bonds are designed to allow for cooperation between different groups.
-They share members, can create their own tasks and events, and are generally very much like groups.
-- Display Name (String) : A non-unique name to refer to the group by, to make standard use easier.
-- Code Name (String) : A unique name for the group similar to a Twitter handle or Facebook URL.
-- Members (One to Many)
-- By-Line (String)
-- Description (Long String)
-- Roles (One to Many)
+They let Groups designate shared InfoPages, and they let them establish Representatives into each other.
+For now, that's it.
+- groups : relationship to Groups, meant to be only two groups.
-- Tasks (One to Many)
+- Representatives : relationship to Members.

 ### Members
 A Member contains all the information a user would want to interact with in the group.
 Specifically, members perform roles, have responsibilities, and gather points.
 It has the columns: